Asbestos is a proven human carcinogen, and all forms of asbestos can cause cancer

-- Wait until renovation / building work is needed and the property surveyed at that point (any work involving a risk of exposure to respirable asbestos fibres).
+- Wait until refurbishment/building work is needed and the have the property surveyed at that point (any work involving a risk of exposure to respirable asbestos fibres).

-Not all Surveys & Surveyors are created equal
+Not all Surveys & Consultants are created equal

 - Don’t work with providers who cant demonstrate BOHS IP402 or IP404 qualifications, with appropriate experience and supervision.

 - Have no-conflict of interest (don’t provide consulting & removal services)